Petar Mladenov: Role in Zhivkov's overthrow

 During the 1980s, he became attracted to Mikhail Gorbachev's reform efforts.
 He saw a chance to change Bulgaria's image as one of the most unreformed countries in the Eastern Bloc.
 In May 1989, Zhivkov ordered the expulsion of most of Bulgaria's ethnic Turks.
 This brought near-unanimous international condemnation.
-Mladenov, who had had to field most of the international complaints, was particularly upset because the expulsion violated an international human rights accord he'd signed four months earlier.
+Mladenov, who had had to field most of the international complaints, was particularly upset because the expulsion violated an international human rights accord he had signed four months earlier.

 Several other top officials, including Defense Minister Dobri Dzhurov, Premier Georgi Atanasov, and Finance Minister Andrey Lukanov, were also upset with Zhivkov over the expulsion.
 Along with Mladenov, they began plotting to overthrow Zhivkov.
 Although Lukanov did most of the organizational work, it was decided that Mladenov would be the new party leader.
 At the yearly Warsaw Pact summit, he met with Mikhail Gorbachev and got his tacit support for removing Zhivkov.

 In October 1989, Mladenov organized a 35-nation environmental conference and invited the Bulgarian NGO Ecoglasnost to participate.
 Ten days into the conference, several Ecoglasnost members were beaten up by the Darzhavna Sigurnost (secret police) and the militia on orders from Zhivkov.
 When Mladenov found out about it, he decided Zhivkov had to go.

 On 24 October, Mladenov resigned as foreign minister.
 His resignation letter was a scathing condemnation of Zhivkov's way of ruling the country.
 Suspecting that Zhivkov might try to kill him, he sent a copy of the letter to the entire Politburo, as well as to Gorbachev.
 On 9 November, just after he returned from a trip to China, Mladenov and his colleagues persuaded Zhivkov to resign (under threat of execution), which he did the next day.
 Mladenov was then elected to Zhivkov's old posts as general secretary of the party and chairman of the State Council.
 The latter post was equivalent to that of president.